 The joint J.D./M.P.A. degree program provides advanced practitioner-oriented education in legal, administrative, and policy processes that are essential to the effective management of legal practices as well as health care, nonprofit, and public organizations.
 The combination of skills and theory is also ideal for pre-career and in-career students who aspire to careers in court administration, criminal justice, regulation, drafting legislation, lobbying, senior management, and politics.
 Law courses are offered at the Western Michigan University Thomas M. Cooley Law School.
-M.P.A. courses are offered on the main campus in Kalamazoo and the University’s regional location in Grand Rapids-Beltline.
+M.P.A. courses are offered at the main campus in Kalamazoo and Online.

 Applicants must meet the minimum requirements for each program.
 The Western Michigan University Thomas M. Cooley Law School J.D. program and the Western Michigan University M.P.A. program maintain independent admission requirements, processes, and committees.
 Consequently, admission to one degree program does not guarantee admission to the second program.

 Students are urged to consult an advisor before pursuing the joint J.D./M.P.A. degree.